NervanaSystems/ngraph/doc/sphinx/source/fusion/index.rst

 with nGraph Compiler fusions
 -----------------------------

-The nGraph Compiler is an *optimizing* compiler.
+The nGraph Compiler is an optimizing compiler.
 As such, it performs a series of optimization passes over a given function graph to translate it into a semantically-equivalent and inherently-optimized graph with superior runtime characteristics for any of nGraph's current or future backends.
+Indeed, a

-Indeed, the ability to increase training performance or to reduce inference latency by simply adding another device of *any* form factor -- compute, ASIC, or VPU -- is a key benefit for frameworks that integrates nGraph Library.
+framework's capability to increase training performance or to reduce inference latency by simply adding another device of *any* specialized form factor (CPU, GPU, VPU, or FPGA) is one of the :doc:`key benefits <../project/about>` of developing upon a framework that uses the nGraph Compiler.

-In handling a :term:`function graph`, there are many ways to describe what happens when we translate the framework's output of ops into an nGraph graph. *Fusion* is the term we use in our documentation, but the the action also can be described as: *combining*, *folding*, *collapsing*, or *merging* graph functions.
+In handling a :term:`function graph`, there are many ways to describe what happens when we translate the framework's output of ops into an nGraph graph. :term:`Fusion` is the term we shall use in our documentation, but the the action also can be described as: *combining*, *folding*, *collapsing*, or *merging* of graph functions.
 The most common use case is to *fuse* a subgraph from the function graph into :doc:`one of the nGraph Core ops <../ops/index>`.
-In other words, the nGraph compiler can find and take a sub-set (subgraph) of computations from the function graph and make it more efficient via :term:`fusion`.

-The optimization passes may include algebraic simplifications, domain-specific simplifications, and fusion.
+Optimization passes may include algebraic simplifications, domain-specific simplifications, and fusion.
 Most passes share the same mode of operation (or the same operational structure) and consist of two stages: